Mr-Smyth/circles/README.md

 # Features

+Circles will Intelligently guide the user through the Family Circle building process.
+From a blank Database, the user can click **Add Person** from the navbar menu.
+This will take the user to step 1 of 5 optional steps, in building a family circle.
+Add Person will provide a form for the user to fill in the details of the new person.

+Clicking Add Person at the foot of the form will add  the person to the database and move the user to Step 2, where they can fill in the persons parents details.
+This step cannot be skipped unless details have already been entered.
+This is also where Circles begins to help out -
+Circles will grab the parent information and obviously link them as parents of the person being edited, and add the person as a child of the parents.
+But also Circles will then check if those parents have any children, if yes then they will be added as a sibling of the new person, and the new person will be added to those siblings as a sibling.
+Certain additional checks are carried out in this procedure, such as checking if the siblings we are linking to has at least one common parent.
+The reverse check of having Circles check if the person being added has any siblings relevant to the parent being added, greatly slowed the processing time and, as ther are other methods in place for dealing with adding children, i decided it was not worth reducing the performance of the app for this small gain.
+Both Parents are automatically added as Spouse / partner, as they have a relationship relevant to the family circle.

+Step 3, is about entering a spouse or partners details, this stage can be skipped if not applicable.
+Existing Spouse and partners will be displayed and these links can be clicked on.
+When clicked on they perform a check to see if they can be removed as a spouse or partner, the user will be given the appropriate message and options.
+A form allows the user to enter a spouse/partner, again circles will create the new spouse/partner, if they do not already exist.
+If they do exist, Circles will update the relevant relationships.
+Having a spouse/partner linked will allow the user to add children to the person at stage 5.

+Step 4, is all about entering siblings and again this stage can be skipped if not relevant.
+Existing Siblings will be displayed and these links can be clicked on.
+When clicked the user will be advised on what they are doing and given the appropriate message and options.
+ A form allows the user to enter a Sibling, again circles will create the new Sibling, if they do not already exist.
+If they do exist, Circles will update the relevant relationships.

+Step 5, is all about entering children and again this stage can be skipped if not relevant.
+But this page can only be reached if the person has a spouse / partner.
+Existing Children will be displayed and these links can be clicked on.
+When clicked the user will be advised on what they are doing and given the appropriate message and options.
+A form allows the user to enter a Child, again circles will create the new Child, if they do not already exist.
+If they do exist, Circles will update the relevant relationships.

+## Layout

 ## Home Page
 The Home screen opens with the site logo prominant mid screen.
 This sits on a circular gradient sky blue background, which i choose to best match the site logo.
 The search bar which sits under the logo, has a subtle hover effect, and opens into a small search form when clicked.